theecanmole/NZ-Steel-emissions-units/Readme.md

 If it's worth paying New Zealand Steel to reduce emissions shouldn't we first stop paying them to increase emissions?

-### New Zealand Steel reduces emissions - gets paid millions: New Zealand Steel increases emissions - gets paid millions
+### New Zealand Steel reduces emissions - gets paid millions: New Zealand Steel increases emissions - gets paid millions 25 May 2023

 The Government made an extremely exaggerated [announcement on Sunday 21 May 2023](https://www.beehive.govt.nz/release/nz%E2%80%99s-biggest-ever-emissions-reduction-project-unveiled) that it will contribute $140 million to a [New Zealand Steel project](https://www.nzsteel.co.nz/assets/NZ-Steel-Media-Release_Electric-Arc-Furnace_21-May-web.pdf) to electrify (replace coal thermal heat) their steel and iron recycling process.
 Thus reducing future emissions of greenhouse gases.